 Whistled languages are beautiful and fascinating.
 And some scientists believe that the first human speech might have evolved from whistles.
 Read the article to find out why!

 There’s a good chance we’ll be seeing headlines like this periodically for the next 1322 days.
-But it’s still interesting to see how interpreters and translators are tackling the challenge for different languages.
+But it’s still interesting to see how interpreters and translators are tackling the challenge of translating what Donald Trump says in different languages.

 There are certainly lessons to be learned from the whole “covfefe” incident.
 Lessons about the importance of proofreading and the virtues of humility . . . and lessons about why you shouldn’t stake your internet reputation on Google Translate.